Next ArticleFurnishing an Apartment on a Budget

 Evidence of insects or other pests

 If your new place has hardwood floors, keep a keen eye out for scratches.
-Real hardwoods floors are an expensive part of a home.
-If there are scratches left over from previous tenants, document and take pictures of all of them.
+Real hardwood floors are an expensive part of a home.
+If there are scratches leftover from previous tenants, document and take pictures of all of them.
 When you move out, your rental checklist will prove that the scratches didn’t occur during your tenure.

 Just because there’s a list of things to look for doesn’t mean you shouldn’t check everything.
 Check every countertop, every drawer, every cupboard, and every closet.
 Check every nook and cranny of that house until you feel confident that it passes your property condition report.